From rough path estimates to multilevel Monte Carlo: Introduction

 We shall simplify the discussion by choosing $V_{0}\equiv 0$ and using the short-hand notation

+indicating that the differential equation is driven by the rough path $\mathbf{X}$ given in~\eqref{eq:enhanced-path}.
 Of course, it would be easy to include equations of the form~\eqref{SDEIntro} into the framework~\eqref{RDEIntro}, e.g., by including time $t$ as an additional (smooth) component of the noise $X$.
-This setting includes, for instance, fractional Brownian motion \cite{CQ02} with Hurst parameter $H>1/4$.
-It may help the reader to recall that, in the case when $X=B$, a multidimensional Brownian motion, all this amounts to enhance $B$ with \textit{L\'{e}vy's stochastic area} or, equivalently, with all iterated stochastic integrals of $B$ against itself, say $\mathbb{B} _{s,t}=\int_{s}^{t}B_{s,\cdot }\otimes dB$.
+This setting includes, for instance, fractional Brownian motion (fBm) with Hurst parameter $H>1/4$, see \cite{CQ02}.
+It may help the reader to recall that, in the case when $X=B$, a multidimensional Brownian motion, all this amounts to enhance $B$ with \textit{L\'{e}vy's stochastic area} or, equivalently, with all iterated stochastic integrals of $B$ against itself, say $\mathbb{B} _{s,t}=\int_{s}^{t}B_{s,u}\otimes dB_u$.
 The (rough-)pathwise solution concept then agrees with the usual notion of an SDE solution (in It\^{o}- or Stratonovich sense, depending on which integration was used in defining $ \mathbb{B}$).
 As is well-known this provides a robust extension of the usual It\^{o} framework of stochastic differential equations with an exploding number of new applications (including non-linear SPDE theory, robustness of the filtering problem, non-Markovian H\"{o}rmander theory).